• Skip to primary navigation

 You will love these authentic Mexian Pork carnitas!
 Tender and delicious with a nice crispy finish!
 Super easy to make in the slow cooker and then crisp up in the oven. | ethnicspoon.com

-Authentic Mexican Pork Carnitas Recipe Card
+Best Slow Cooker Traditional Mexican Pork Carnitas Recipe

 Slow cooker tender and delicious with a nice crispy finish!
 You will love these authentic Mexican pork carnitas!
 Super easy to make in the slow cooker and then crisp up in the oven.

-Course Main dish
+Course: Main dish

-Cuisine Mexican
+Cuisine: Mexican

-Keyword authentic, carnitas, crock pot, nachos, pork, puerco, slow cooker, street food, tacos
+Keyword: authentic, carnitas, crock pot, nachos, pork, puerco, slow cooker, street food, tacos

-Prep Time 10 minutes
+Prep Time: 10 minutes minutes

-Cook Time 6 hours
+Cook Time: 6 hours hours

-Total Time 6 hours 10 minutes
+Total Time: 6 hours hours 10 minutes minutes

-Servings: Change to adjust-> 24 servings
+Servings: 24 servings

-Author Analida Braeger
+Author: Analida Braeger

 Ingredients